 As enunciated in our mission statement, IIMU is a faculty-governed institute with a culture of academic excellence fostered by rigor in teaching and research.
-Most of our permanent faculty is made up recent doctoral graduates of leading schools in India and abroad who show potential for research of the
+Most of our permanent faculty is made up of recent doctoral graduates of leading schools in India and abroad who show potential for research of the

 IIMU provides an environment that ensures faculty can hone and develop their skills in both teaching and research.
-A range of support initiatives have been put in place to encourage research that encompasses both theoretical scholarship that will be of significance to the field in question as well as research that will be
+A range of support initiatives has been put in place to encourage research that encompasses both theoretical scholarship that will be of significance to the field in question as well as research that will be

 visiting faculty drawn from IIMs and other prominent business schools in India and abroad, thus ensuring that the quality of the teaching students receive is at the highest level.
 Top executives from leading companies are also invited as visiting faculty, bringing vast industry experience to the classroom.

-Faculty members' role in administration is limited.
+Faculty members' role in the administration is limited.
 In a departure from the structure in many B-schools in India, administrative roles at IIMU for functions such as program management, admissions and placements are handled primarily by professionals with oversight by faculty.
 This frees faculty to focus on their core

 As mentioned, most of IIMU's full-time faculty members are young recent doctoral graduates who are in the early stages of their academic and research careers.
-We have therefore put in place a three phase career development plan to act as a framework as they advance as respected researchers:
+We have therefore put in place a three-phase career development plan to act as a framework as they advance as respected researchers:

 IIMU follows the Japanese model of faculty development, with a tough selection process but once faculty are appointed they benefit from intensive institutional support with the objective that each will become well-established in his or her chosen field.
 IIMU does not use a traditional tenure track for faculty and